 Visual learning is a fundamental facet of a child’s development.
 To a kid, the world is a fascinating place – so many things to discover and explore.
 Therefore, it is vital to offer your kids as many opportunities as possible to learn from the environment around them.
 Why then create these serious, grown-up rooms that lack cheer, playfulness and the general fun that we generally identify with children?!

 It is totally possible to create a beautiful room you AND your child will love.
 Today we are focussing on little girls’ bedrooms.
-Here is a few handy tips and a handful of gorgeous girls’ room interiors to inspire you…
+Here are a few handy tips and a handful of gorgeous girls’ room interiors to inspire you…

 Did you know that, other than instinctive emotions, colour is one of the first external factors a child will react to?
 Colour plays a considerable role in engaging a child, assisting to both inspire them and pique their curiosity.
 Then why on earth would we give a child a room devoid of colour?
 Now I’m not saying your child’s room should like a clown that ate a rainbow but pick an exciting colour scheme that your little girl will love.
 And by the way – who said girls’ bedrooms should be pink?!
 Introducing tasteful amounts of colour is not difficult even if you refrain from painting the walls.
 In fact, white or neutral walls add a sense of open and uncluttered freshness and makes it very easy to transition your little girl’s room into a more grown-up teen room – it’s the blank canvas concept.
 The colour can be all in the accessories – quirky cushions, cheery bedding, bright rugs, and painted furniture (why no try the ombre effect).